tmychow/tmychow.github.io/_posts/2021-01-24-comings-and-goings.md

 **The Empirical Literature**

-Firstly, we can resolve the ambiguity mentioned previously - between 1980 and 2000, the increased demand caused by immigrants meant that each immigrant created 1.2 native jobs i.e. the effect of greater demand dominated[^1].
+Firstly, we can try to resolve the ambiguity mentioned previously - between 1980 and 2000, the increased demand caused by immigrants meant that each immigrant created 1.2 native jobs in the US i.e. the effect of greater demand dominated[^1].
 Secondly, even the increased labour supply can be helpful - because immigrants accept lower wages, this decreases the average labour cost and means that more jobs for natives are created[^2].
 Consequently, the legalisation of more immigration can raise income for native workers, based on a model calibrated to the economies of the US and Mexico from 2000 to 2010[^3].

 [^1]:[Hong and McLaren 2015](https://www.nber.org/papers/w21123)
 [^2]:[Albert 2021](https://www.aeaweb.org/articles?id=10.1257/mac.20190042)